 - Sidewalks between 42nd Street NE and the Benning Road Metrorail station that currently do not meet Americans with Disabilities Act (ADA) specifications would be brought up to ADA standards

-The ongoing EA has found that the operation of streetcars and transitions at most intersections would result in very little impact on vehicular delay and traffic flow.
+The final EA found that the operation of streetcars and transitions at most intersections would result in very little impact on vehicular delay and traffic flow.
 The current preliminary design process will include more detailed multimodal analysis of the corridor and will seek to identify mitigations for negative traffic impacts.
 Temporary traffic impacts would be expected during potential future construction activities should the project advance, for which DDOT would develop a transportation management plan.

-Similar to the existing H/Benning streetcar line, the proposed Benning Road extension would have streetcar operations occurring in shared lanes with mixed traffic.
+Similar to the existing H/Benning streetcar line, the planned Benning Road extension would have streetcar operations occurring in shared lanes with mixed traffic.
 The streetcar will operate with traffic in one of the current lanes of Benning Road in each direction of travel.
-Sharing a travel lane enables DDOT to provide the proposed improvements (roadway, bridge, streetcar, bus, bicycle, and pedestrian) within the existing Benning Road right-of-way.
+Sharing a travel lane enables DDOT to provide the planned improvements (roadway, bridge, streetcar, bus, bicycle, and pedestrian) within the existing Benning Road right-of-way.

 During the alternatives development process, exclusive streetcar lane concepts were explored but ultimately were not carried forward because the elimination of a general purpose travel lane would result in new impacts, such as delays and longer travel times for buses and other vehicles.